GoSuda

 Main Discussion

 Typically, in Linux, these NAT processes are managed and operated by the conntrack subsystem via iptables.
-In fact, other CNI projects such as Flannel and Calico utilize this to address the aforementioned issues.
-However, the problem is that Cilium, by using eBPF technology, bypasses this traditional Linux network stack entirely. 🤣
+In fact, other CNI projects such as flannel and calico leverage this to address the aforementioned issues.
+However, the problem arises because Cilium, by utilizing eBPF technology, completely bypasses this traditional Linux network stack. 🤣

-As a result, Cilium has chosen to directly implement only the functionalities required for Kubernetes scenarios among the tasks traditionally handled by the Linux network stack, as shown in the diagram above.
-Therefore, regarding the SNAT process mentioned earlier, Cilium directly manages the SNAT table in the form of an LRU Hash Map (BPF_MAP_TYPE_LRU_HASH).
+As a result, Cilium opted to directly implement only the functionalities required in a Kubernetes context from the tasks previously handled by the traditional Linux network stack, as shown in the figure above.
+Therefore, for the aforementioned SNAT process, Cilium directly manages the SNAT table in the form of an LRU Hash Map (BPF_MAP_TYPE_LRU_HASH).

 1# Cilium SNAT table